abhi9bakshi/scorm-hands-on/readme.md

 ##Chapter 1: Let's play Golf

+This chapter focuses on getting a solid understanding of the structure of a SCORM course.
+If you are already familiar with the structure, or you want to directly learn how a SCORM course communicates with LMS, you can jump to Chapter 2.
+I will recommend sticking through this chapter if you are new to SCORM.

 ###Things you will need

 Since I am using windows right now, I will write this tutorial for windows OS using SCORM v1.2, but, with just a little bit of google search, you can implement the same in Linux.